anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 The Registrar stores the encrypted header in the return packet without modifications.
 The constrained Join Proxy can decrypt the contents to route the message to the right destination.

-In some installations, layer 2 protection is provided between all member pairs of the mesh.
-In such an environment encryption of the CBOR array is unnecessary because the layer 2 protection already provide it.

 # IANA Considerations

 ## Resource Type Attributes registry